-1. All time-limits laid down in this Chapter, including the time-limits for an arbitration panel to notify its ruling, shall be counted in calendar days from the day following the act or fact to which they refer, unless otherwise specified.

-2. Any time-limit referred to in this Chapter may be modified by mutual agreement of the Parties to the dispute.
-The arbitration panel may at any time propose to the Parties to modify any time-limit referred to in this Chapter, stating the reasons for that proposal.
+- 1. All time-limits laid down in this Chapter, including the limits for the arbitration panels to notify their rulings, shall be counted in calendar days from the day following the act or the fact to which they refer, unless otherwise specified. - 2.
+Any time-limit referred to in this Chapter may be modified by mutual agreement of the Parties to the dispute.
+The arbitration panel may at any time propose to the Parties to modify any time-limit referred to in this Chapter, stating the reasons for the proposal.

-GENERAL PROVISIONS ON APPROXIMATION UNDER TITLE IV
+GENERAL PROVISIONS ON APPROXIMATION UNDER TITLE V